USDA-ARS-NWRC/guds/README.md

 * curl
 * Python 3.5 +
-* A geosver to push to
+* A geoserver to push to

 ### Install GUDS commandline
 To install GUDS, simply :